gengojs/gengojs/README.md

 * All tests still pass.
 * Legacies will now have their own package.json so install the node modules at their located folder.
 * Updated readme.

+**0.3.37**

+* Fixed markdown issues for bold and italics.
+Improved markdown for code and strike.
+* Cleaned up some code in parse module.

 ###Notes